diegoortizmatajira/diegoortizmatajira.github.io/content/post/dotnet-core-debug.md

 ---
-title: "Dotnet Core Debug"
+title: "Debugging a .Net Core application running in a Docker container, using VS Code"
 date: 2017-09-02T15:51:08-05:00
+description: "Describes how to enable debugging a .Net Core from VsCode while running on docker"
+featured: true
 draft: false
+toc: true
+# menu: main
+#featureImage: "/images/path/file.jpg"
+#thumbnail: "/images/path/thumbnail.png"
+#shareImage: "/images/path/share.png"
+codeMaxLines: 10
+codeLineNumbers: false
+figurePositionShow: true
+categories:
+- Development
+tags:
+- Docker
+- CSharp
+# comment: false # Disable comment if false.
 ---

-# Debugging a .Net Core application running in a Docker container, using VS Code

 With today’s technologies, it is very easy to develop and run multi-platform applications since we have code editors such as Visual Studio Code, Microsoft .Net Core (2.0 in its most recent version) and Docker containers.